 All summer students have access to disability support services, offered through the University's division of Student Affairs.
 If a student approaches you about a disability issue, you should refer they/them to the Academic Resource Center (ARC) on campus.
 We also encourage you to provide all students with information related to ARC and the services available to them via your course syllabus.

 - Student Health Issues

 All summer students have access to the Student Health Center on campus during their time at Georgetown.
 Since these students are minors, you are required to contact the Summer Sessions office as the student is being escorted to the Health Center and a member of our staff will meet the student there.
-If a student has health issues that require him or her to leave campus or miss several classes, please consult with the Summer Sessions office.
+If a student has health issues that require them to leave campus or miss several classes, please consult with the Summer Sessions office.

-If the student is attending a credit course, you may assign the student an Incomplete until he/she makes up the missing material.
+If the student is attending a credit course, you may assign the student an Incomplete until they make up the missing material.
 A Request for an Incomplete form must be completed and submitted to the student's dean for review and approval.
 All Incompletes for the summer term must be resolved and assigned a final grade by November 30.
 Please contact the Office of the University Registrar for assistance with grade submission.